 Option price models used for calculating fair value of options require input of highly subjective assumptions including the expected price volatility.
 Changes in the subjective input assumptions can materially affect the fair value estimate, and therefore the models do not necessarily provide a reliable measure of the fair value of the Company's options.

-Notes to Consolidated Financial Statements (Canadian Dollars) December 31, 2010 and 2009 (Unaudited - see Notice to Reader dated February 22, 2011)
+Notes to Consolidated Financial Statements (Canadian Dollars) December 31, 2010 and 2009

 8. STOCK OPTION PLANS - continued

 (C) Details of weighted average remaining life of the options granted and outstanding are as follows: